No pork, no lard, no problem

 The first Penang-inspired halal restaurant in Singapore, Penang Culture only dishes out value-for-money delights in homage to the Pearl of the Orient.
 From Penang Fried Kway Teow, Rojak, Assam Laksa to BBQ seafood and more, Penang Culture will bring the heartiest of Malaysian eats to you.
 No air travel necessary.

-Considered one of the best halal-certified restaurants in the city, Royz Et Vous is a 100 per cent Muslim-owned diner that offers all-day brunch, pasta, desserts and speciality coffee.
-But if you prefer mocktails, go ahead and get anything from the Peach Bellini to the Three Bloody Merry to accompany mains such as the signature Royale that presents a toasted croissant layered with guacamole, smoked salmon, capers, poached eggs and more.
+Considered one of the best halal-certified restaurants in the city, Royz Et Vous is a 100 percent Muslim-owned diner that offers steak, pasta, desserts and speciality coffee.
+But if you prefer mocktails, go ahead and get anything from the Peach Bellini to the Three Bloody Merry to accompany mains such as the soft-shelled crab pasta and smoked duck breast.

 There aren’t many halal-certified restaurants serving Vietnamese cuisine, but So Pho at numerous accessible locations sure does.
 Feel free to order a feast with a variety of value set meals, or find a revolving range of new flavours and specials.
 But if you like keeping it classic, then order piping hot bowls of pho alongside traditional spring rolls.

 Located just beside Tipo, its sister establishment, (Working Title) - Burger Bar’s menu offers more gourmet burger flavours, as well as mean brunch and snack options.
-Try their flame-grilled lamb patty Baaa-ger, along with Ribena wings and truffle tater tots.
+Try their home-ground lamb patty burger (Black Sheep), along with Ribena wings and truffle tater tots.
 Thirsty?
 Grab one of their milkshakes or a cup of artisanal coffee.